A brute-force search for R-symmetric Wess-Zumino models: Interpretation and Discussion

 \section{Interpretation and Discussion}

 The identification of ``SUSY'' or ``no SUSY'' type in Table \ref{tb:01} is according to numerical search for a solution to the F-term equations \eqref{eq:2-01} with random superpotential coefficients.
-All models including the $20$ counterexamples found here have given consistent results with different coefficient values in each loop of step \ref{st:5e} of the search algorithm.
-Therefore the results in Table \ref{tb:01} are based on the assumption of generic coefficients.
-The occurrence of counterexamples in our dataset is $20$ models out of a total of $925$.
-The number $20 / 925 \approx 2.2 \%$, which is small but not negligible, can be used as an estimation of the failure rate of the field counting method based on the revised Nelson-Seiberg theorem.
+All models including the $19$ exceptions have given consistent results with different coefficient values in each loop of step \ref{st:3e}.
+Therefore we are very sure that the results in Table \ref{tb:01} are based on the assumption of generic coefficients.
+The occurrence of exceptions in our dataset is $19$ out of $859$ in total.
+The number $19 / 859 \approx 2.2 \%$, which is small but not negligible, can be used as an estimation of the failure rate of the field counting method based on the revised Nelson-Seiberg theorem.

-SUSY vacua in these $20$ counterexamples give $W = 0$ like any R-symmetric Wess-Zumino model possessing a SUSY vacuum~\cite{Kappl:2008ie, Dine:2009sw, Brister:2021xca}.
+The SUSY vacua in these $19$ exceptions give $W = 0$ like any R-symmetric Wess-Zumino model possessing a SUSY vacuum~\cite{Kappl:2008ie, Dine:2009sw, Brister:2021xca}.
 SUGRA extensions of these models also give SUSY vacua with $V = 0$, and contribute to the low-scale SUSY branch of the landscape.
 As stated in~\cite{Li:2021ydn}, there is no generic model with $N_2 \le N_0$ and SUSY breaking.
-Therefore if we use the field-counting method to classify out models with SUSY vacua, all counterexamples are false negatives, or type II errors in binary classification, which affect the recall but retain the precision of the classifier.
+Therefore if we use the field-counting method to classify out models with SUSY vacua, all exceptions are false negatives, or type II errors in binary classification, which affect the recall but retain the precision of the classifier.